The Little Nyonya

 The Little Nyonya (小娘惹) is a 2008 drama serial on Singapore's free-to-air MediaCorp TV Channel 8.
 It stars Jeanette Aw, Qi Yuwu, Pierre Png, Joanne Peh, Eelyn Kok, Ng Hui and Xiang Yun as the main casts of the series.
-The storyline, which circles around the biographical flashback of an extended Peranakan Chinese family in Malacca, Malaysia, is set in the 1930s and spans to over 70 years and several generations of three families.
+The storyline, which circles around the biographical flashback of an extended Nyonya (Peranakan Chinese) family in Malacca, Malaysia, is set in the 1930s and spans to over 70 years and several generations of three families.

 It debuted on 25 November 2008 and concluded its run on 5 January 2009.
 It was shown on weekdays at 9 pm.
 The series was partly sponsored by the Media Development Authority of Singapore.

 Produced by MediaCorp to commemorate Channel 8's 45th anniversary, the series was noted for its high viewership and cultural impact.
 It has been acclaimed by viewers and critics, and ranked the highest viewership in the country in 14 years.
 The success of this drama series has led to the show being broadcast internationally.
 In December 2016, the subscription-based streaming service Netflix acquired broadcasting rights for the series.

 The series later inspired a 2012 remake titled Precious, a 2020 Chinese adaptation of the same name, and a 2025 sequel titled Emerald Hill - The Little Nyonya Story.